Supersonic-Sites/FinelyTunedTechnologies/content/_index.md

     title: What Can A Smart Home or Smart Building Do For You?
     type: img_half_right
   - type: divider2x
     bg_color: white
   - type: heading_full
     id: none
-    bg_color: white
-    align: center
-    title: FAQ
-    title_size: medium
-    desc: "Read through our Frequently Asked Questions to learn more about Smart Automation.
-Can't find the answer you're looking for?
-Reach out to us and we'll be happy to help. "
-    desc_select: true
-  - type: divider_half
-    bg_color: white
-  - type: faq_toggle
-    question: How long does it take to install a home automation system?
-    answer: It will depend on the type and depth of the system you would like to install, ie. the Brilliant home automation controller can be installed and programmed within hours.
-Each additional device (ie. lighting, security camera, music system, window shades, garage door and climate control) can also be installed and programmed within hours.
-In short, anywhere from one day to less than a week for the average Brilliant home automation system, depending on the number of automation device you decide to include in the system.
-    faqs:
-      - question: Do I need a separate app installed on my mobile or tablet device to control the multiple devices in the system?
-        answer: No you do not.
-All of the separate device apps are bundled together within the Brilliant app and can be accessed from anywhere you have a data and/or wi-fi connection.
-      - question: Do I need special wiring to install a home automation system?
-        answer: Some systems require dedicated wiring and some do not.
-The Brilliant system works off of your home wi-fi.
-You simply replace your regular light switch with a Brilliant Controller and/or a Brilliant Dimmer and you have now installed the foundation for a whole house automation system.
-      - question: What kind of lighting do you recommend for the different areas within a family home or condo?
-        answer: >-
-          Residential lighting types can broken down into three major
-          categories: general lighting, task lighting, and special event lighting.
-Within those categories are three main lighting
-          requirements: daytime lighting, evening/nighttime lighting and
-          specialty lighting, such as specific or multi-colour lighting.
-          <br><br>

-          Daylight lighting will have a more balanced red green and blue colour spectrum.
-This is important to compliment our natural circadian rhythm work day cycle.
-Evening and nighttime lighting has less blue light, which is very important for preparing us for our sleep cycle.
-Ideally, the lighting in your home should change from daytime to nighttime colour spectrum automatically.
-An automated lighting system can be programmed to do this for you.
-  - type: divider
-    bg_color: white
-  - type: heading_full
-    id: none